amalex5/aQuery/README.md

 aQuery
 ===

-aQuery is barely-working symbolic algebra system that can take derivatives, simplify basic expressions, and not much else––all using weird jQuery-style syntax!
+aQuery is <del>barely-working</del> minimalist symbolic algebra system that can take derivatives, simplify basic expressions, and not much else––all using weird jQuery-style syntax!
 It also has no error-handling.

 You can initialize a mathematical expression using `$`, and then chain other functions to it: